craftcms/docs/docs/commerce/3.x/discounts.md

 ### Per Item Amount Off

 The flat value which should discount each item in the order e.g. \$1.
+This is controlled by the "Applied Scope".

 ### Per Item Percentage Off

 The percentage value which should discount each item in the order, and whether it should be off the original or discounted price.

+Original price is the sale price of the item.
+The Discounted price is the sale price of the item minus any other discounts that were applied before this one.

+Whether it is based on the Original or Dicounted price, it is always calculated after the “Per Item Amount Off” has been taken off the item.

+This is controlled by the "Applied Scope".

 ### Ignore sales when this discount is applied to matching line items